ampproject/amp-wp/readme.txt

 1. Upload the folder to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress
-1. Flush Rewrite Rules by opening your WordPress Dashboard, going to `Settings > Permalinks`, and then hitting "Save Changes"

 == Frequently Asked Questions ==